orchestracities/ngsi-timeseries-api/doc/manuals/admin/index.md

     337cd5b38b82        crate:1.0.5            "/docker-entrypoin..."
 About a minute ago   Up About a minute             0.0.0.0:4200->4200/tcp, 0.0.0.0:4300->4300/tcp, 5432-5532/tcp   grafana_crate_1
     be4a72523e69        mongo:3.2              "docker-entrypoint..."
 About a minute ago   Up About a minute             0.0.0.0:27017->27017/tcp                                        grafana_mongo_1

-Now you're ready to use Quantumleap as instructed in the [User Manual](../user/index.md).
+Now you're ready to use QuantumLeap as instructed in the [User Manual](../user/index.md).

 When you are done experimenting, remember to teardown the compose.